superfly/docs/flyctl/cmd/flyctl_turboku.md

       --name string           the name of the new app --now                   deploy now without confirmation
-      --org string            the organization that will own the app
+      --org string            the organization that will own the app --region string         the region to launch the new app in
 ~~~

 ## Global Options